fmidev/lagrangian-convolutional-neural-network/README.md

 # L-CNN model development and analysis

-This repository contains the source code for the article _Advection-free Convolutional Neural Network for Convective Rainfall Nowcasting_ by Jenna Ritvanen, Bent Harnist, Miguel Aldana, Terhi Mäkinen, and Seppo Pulkkinen.
-For complete documentation of the L-CNN method, refer to the article.
+This repository contains the source code for the article _Advection-free Convolutional Neural Network for Convective Rainfall Nowcasting_ by Jenna Ritvanen, Bent Harnist, Miguel Aldana, Terhi Mäkinen, and Seppo Pulkkinen, submitted to _IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing_.

+For documentation of the L-CNN method, refer to the article.
+For questions related to the code, contact Jenna Ritvanen (jenna.ritvanen[at]fmi.fi).

 The workflow for replicating the results in the article is roughly: